 How Many Teeth Do Pike Have?

 The northern pike possesses an astounding 300-700 teeth, depending on the fish's size and age.
-This impressive dental count isn't randomly distributed—approximately 90% consists of small, needle-like teeth covering the roof of the mouth, while the remaining 10% are the large, fang-like teeth that give pike their fearsome reputation.
+This impressive dental count isn't randomly distributed—approximately 90% consists of small, needle-like teeth covering the roof of the mouth (palatal teeth), while the remaining 10% are the large, fang-like teeth that give pike their fearsome reputation.

 Pike Teeth Structure and Placement

-The roof of the mouth contains multiple pads densely packed with smaller needle-like teeth.
+The roof of the mouth contains multiple pads densely packed with smaller palatal teeth.
 These backward-angled teeth, typically 0.2-0.4 inches long, ensure that once prey enters the pike's mouth, the only direction it can travel is toward the stomach.
+This dentition creates a one-way valve system that makes escape virtually impossible for captured prey.

 Pike Teeth Size: From Tiny Needles to Inch-Long Fangs